KarlHenrik/Jupyter-Notebook-Projects/_build/features/ComputatinalNarratives/FallingThroughTheEarth.md

 ---
 redirect_from:
-  - "/features/fallingthroughtheearth"
+  - "/features/computatinalnarratives/fallingthroughtheearth"
-interact_link: content/C:\Users\KarlH\Dropbox\GitHubRepositories\KHBook\content\features/FallingThroughTheEarth.ipynb
+interact_link: content/C:\Users\KarlH\Dropbox\GitHubRepositories\KHBook\content\features/ComputatinalNarratives/FallingThroughTheEarth.ipynb
 kernel_name: python3
-has_widgets: false
 title: 'How long would it take to fall through the Earth?'
 prev_page:
-  url: /features/compEssayIntro
+  url: /features/ComputatinalNarratives/compEssayIntro
-  title: 'Computational Essays'
+  title: 'Computational Narratives'
 next_page:
-  url: /features/FallingIntoSpace
+  url: /features/ComputatinalNarratives/FallingIntoSpace
   title: 'How long would it take to fall into space?'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---